CNES/Pandora2D/docs/source/userguide/output.rst

 - *row_map.tif*, *col_map.tif* : disparity maps for row and columns.
 - *correlation_score.tif* : correlation score map.
+- *validity.tif* : validity map containing several bands:

+    - a global band 'validity_mask' indicating whether a point is valid (value 0), partially valid (value 1) or invalid (value 2).
+    - a band for each criteria indicating whether the corresponding criteria is raised at the point or not.

 .. warning::
         The output correlation_score map with optical flow refinement method contains the disparity